The Essential Guide to INCI Names in Cosmetics: Understanding, Finding and Using

 Limitations and verification:

-INCI names may occasionally be outdated or refer to older versions of botanical names.
-Furthermore, botanical names might be associated with different common names and vice versa.
-To resolve any ambiguities, it is critical to verify the identification with the ingredient supplier.
+It is important to recognise that INCI names may sometimes be outdated or refer to older, historical versions of botanical names.
+Additionally, botanical names may be associated with different common names and vice versa.
+In cases of ambiguity, it is crucial to confirm full identification with the ingredient supplier.

 Where can I find the INCI name?